 One of the early computer programmers, Admiral Grace Hopper, is reported to have said that "[i]t's easier to ask forgiveness than it is to get permission."
 That advice does not apply in this situation.
-If you have the slightest doubt in your mind about whether something is academic misconduct, ask me before handing in the assignment for grading.
+If you have the slightest doubt about whether something is academic misconduct, ask me before handing in the assignment for grading.